dt222cc/1dv450-dt222cc/2-api/README.md

 ## Note

 I opted to include lots of error responds for the developers using the API so they get an easier time using it.

+So the responses includes error message/messages and status code (not in the actual JSON response but as a "status code")

 The consequence for that is more cluttered code.